 - 2 inch and larger – $100 per inch or fraction thereof

-- Service is cancelled; provided, however, that any unpaid charges will first be deducted from the deposit; or
+- Service is canceled; provided, however, that any unpaid charges will first be deducted from the deposit; or

 - The customer has 12 consecutive months of satisfactory payment history.

 If the city has refunded the customer’s deposit for “satisfactory payment history,” and thereafter the customer’s service has been discontinued for non-payment or meter tampering, then the customer will be required to pay the deposit again.

 Utility customers have 16 days from the date the bill is mailed to pay the balance due on their account without penalty.
 The payment due date is noted on each bill you receive.
 Any due date falling on a weekend or holiday will be extended to the following business day.
 Payments made after the payment due date are subject to a late fee.
 Late fees are assessed on the day after the due date and are 10 percent of the past due balance or $2.50, whichever is greater.
 For payment options go to Make a Payment.